-E. Commercial Striped Bass Tags: Each individual striped bass shall be immediately marked with tags available from DEM.
-No striped bass may be sold unless it has been properly identified with such tag.
+E. Commercial Striped Bass Tags: Each individual Striped bass shall be immediately marked with tags available from DEM.
+No Striped bass may be sold unless it has been properly identified with such tag.
 DEM may designate tagging agents as appropriate.
 All designated tagging agents shall keep and maintain the required forms and reports specified by DEM.
-All tag reports and unused tags must be returned to DEM by January 1 of the following year.
+All tag reports and unused tags must be returned to DEM by January 1st of the following year.
 Failure to return reports and unused tags may result in the tagging agent becoming ineligible to receive striped bass tags in the future.

-3.12 Summer Flounder
+3.10 Summer Flounder

-- A. Minimum size: Eighteen inches (18") - B. Season: May 3 through December 31 - C. Possession limit: Four (4) fish per person per day - D. Special shore angling sites: - Special shore angling site locations: India Point Park, Providence; Conimicut Park, Warwick; Rocky Point, Warwick; Stone Bridge, Tiverton; East and West Walls (Harbor of Refuge); Narragansett; Fort Wetherill, Jamestown; and Fort Adams, Newport - 2.
-Minimum size: Seventeen inches (17").
-This applies to only two (2) fish of the allowed total possession limit. - Season: May 3 through December 31 - 4.
-Possession Limit: Four (4) fish per person per day.
-The minimum size of two (2) of the four (4) fish may be seventeen inches (17").
-The minimum size for the remaining two (2) fish shall be eighteen inches (18").
+- A. Minimum size: Nineteen inches (19").

+- B. Season: May 3 through December 31.

+- C. Possession limit: Six (6) fish.

+- D. Special shore angling sites:

+- 1. Special shore angling site locations: India Point Park, Providence; Conimicut Park, Warwick; Rocky Point, Warwick; Stone Bridge, Tiverton; East and West Walls (Harbor of Refuge), Narragansett; Fort Wetherill, Jamestown; and Fort Adams, Newport.

+- 2. Minimum size: Seventeen inches (17").
+This applies to only two (2) fish of the allowed total possession limit.

+- 3. Season: May 3 through December 31.

+- 4. Possession Limit: Six (6) fish.
+The minimum size of two (2) of the six (6) fish may be seventeen inches (17").

-- A. Minimum size: Fourteen inches (14") - B. Season, allocation, and possession limit: - 1.
-January 1 through April 30: - a.
-Allocation: Fifty-four percent (54%) of the annual quota - b.
-Possession limit between January 1 and the start of the Winter subperiod of the Aggregate Landing Program:
+- A. Minimum size: Fourteen (14) inches. - B. Seasons, allocations, and possession limits: - 1.
+January 1 through April 30 (Winter): - a.
+Target allocation: 54% of the annual quota. - b.
+Possession limit between January 1 and the start of the Winter subperiod of the Aggregate Landing Program, annually:

-- (1) Vessels that possess a valid Rhode Island Summer Flounder Exemption Certificate: One hundred (100) pounds per vessel per calendar day - (2) Vessels that do not possess a valid Summer Flounder Exemption Certificate: One hundred (100) pounds per vessel per calendar day - c.
-Possession limit during the Aggregate Landing Program: - (1) Vessels not permitted in the Aggregate Landing Program but which possess a valid Summer Flounder Exemption Certificate: One hundred (100) pounds per vessel per calendar day - (2) Vessels that do not possess a valid Summer Flounder Exemption Certificate: One hundred (100) pounds per vessel per calendar day - (3) Aggregate Landing Program: Two thousand (2,000) Four thousand (4,000) pounds per vessel per bi-week.
-The bi-weekly periods shall be specified in the Aggregate Landing Permit. - (4) The Aggregate Landing Program will terminate when ninety percent (90%) of the Winter sub-period quota has been harvested and the possession limit shall be one hundred (100) pounds per vessel per calendar day. - 2.
-May 1 through September 15: - a.
-Allocation: Thirty-five percent (35%) of the annual quota - b.
-Possession limit: - (1) Vessels that possess a valid Summer Flounder Exemption Certificate: One hundred (100) Three hundred (300) pounds per vessel per calendar day - (2) Vessels that do not possess a valid Summer Flounder Exemption Certificate: One hundred (100) Two hundred (200) pounds per vessel per calendar day - 3.
-September 16 through December 31: - a.
-Allocation: Eleven percent (11%) of the annual quota - b.
-Possession limit:
+- (1) Vessels that possess a valid RI Summer Flounder Exemption Certificate (Exemption Certificate): One hundred (100) pounds per vessel per calendar day. - (2) Vessels that do not possess a valid Exemption Certificate: One hundred (100) pounds per vessel per calendar day. - c.
+Possession limit during the Winter sub-period of the Aggregate Landing Program, annually: - (1) Vessels not permitted in the Aggregate Landing Program but which possess a valid Exemption Certificate: One hundred (100) pounds per vessel per calendar day.
+When 90% of the Winter sub-period quota has been harvested as determined by the DEM, the possession limit per vessel shall be one hundred (100) pounds per calendar day. - (2) Vessels that do not possess a valid Exemption Certificate: One hundred (100) pounds per vessel per calendar day.
+When 90% of the Winter sub-period quota has been harvested as determined by the DEM, the possession limit per vessel shall be one hundred (100) pounds per calendar day. - (3) Aggregate Landing Program: One thousand five hundred (1,500) pounds per vessel per bi-weekly period.
+The bi-weekly periods shall be specified in the Aggregate Landing Permit.
+When 90% of the Winter sub-period quota has been harvested as determined by the DEM, the Aggregate Landing Program will terminate, and the possession limit shall be one hundred (100) pounds per vessel per calendar day. - 2.
+May 1 through September 15 (Summer): - a.
+Target allocation: 35% of the annual quota. - b.
+Possession limit: - (1) Vessels that possess a valid Exemption Certificate: Fifty (50) pounds per vessel per calendar day. - (2) Vessels that do not possess a valid Exemption Certificate: Fifty (50) pounds per vessel per calendar day.